How are courses evaluated?

 W&M Equivalent Credit

-Courses will be granted W&M equivalent credit when they are considered to be close matches to courses currently offered at the College.
-These courses can be applied toward proficiencies, the General Education Requirements (GERs), major and minor requirements--ONLY for courses that are taken prior to matriculation at William and Mary.
+Courses will be granted W&M equivalent credit when they are considered to be close matches to courses currently offered at the university.
+These courses can be applied toward proficiencies, the College Curriculum Requirements (COLL), major and minor requirements--ONLY for courses that are taken prior to matriculation at W&M.

 W&M Elective Credit